 Each day you care for your skin.
 No blemish escapes your notice.
 Now, your skin begins hardening or flaking.

 Imagine patches of your skin or internal organs slowly turning into jerky—a process that preserves dried salted meat without refrigeration.
 However, instead of preservation, this leads to atrophy and loss of mobility.
 The autonomic disorder called “scleroderma” is derived from two Greek words: “sclero” meaning hard, and “derma” meaning skin.
 Some refer to it as ‘the disease that turns people to stone.’
-Biologically, the body’s fibroblasts produce too much collagen, leading to fibrosis of the skin and the internal organs.
+Biologically, the body’s fibroblasts produce too much collagen, leading to fibrosis of the skin and sometimes the internal organs.

 Classifications of Scleroderma